Key Takeaways

 Those entities operating in New York City will need a specific business license, regardless of what type of business or industry you are operating in.
 Some other cities in the state of New York also require local permits and licenses, simply for being geographically located in that area.

-If you need help with learning more about registering your New York business, you can post your legal need on UpCounsel’s marketplace.
+If you need help with how to register a business in ny, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.